 Upcoming Courses & Events

-NCSPP’s Pre-licensed Clinicians Committee invites you to the 24th in a series of conversations with experienced clinicians in the field of depth psychology.
-Join your colleagues for an evening of food, wine, and timely discussion with Dr. Francisco González about Social/Community Psychoanalysis, which not only has links to questions of culture, race, ethnicity, and identity, but also opens the larger question of what we understand psychoanalysis itself to be.
+NCSPP’s Pre-licensed Clinicians Committee invites you to the 22nd in a series of conversations with senior clinicians in the field of depth psychology.
+Join your colleagues for a stimulating evening of food, wine, and conversation with Dr. Karim Dajani, an immigrant psychoanalyst and instructor at SFCP.
+Dr. Dajani is deeply interested in the relationship between the individual and the collective.

 All NCSPP members are invited to celebrate another year of provocative programs, classes, and events, at our Annual Holiday Party.
 Mingle with new and old NCSPP friends and toast with us in style.
 The community service award and the student paper award will be announced at the party.
 Wine and hors d’oeuvres will be served.

 We send an especially warm welcome to our advanced-practice clinicians.
 As analytic therapists of all generations gather together for support, this event reminds us of our collective commitment to growth, vitality, and deep thought.